A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

 The outline of the paper is as follows.
 In Section \ref{sec_gaussbounds}, we introduce our construction of upper and lower Gaussian approximations for $\pi$, under reasonable assumptions on $\phi$.
 We deduce a preliminary formula of rough lower and upper bounds $\underline{\Ic}$ and $\overline{\Ic}$ for $\Ic$.
 Then, in Section \ref{sec_compound}, we propose an iterative algorithm which aims at producing $(\underline{\Ic}^{(n)})_{n \in \bN}$ and $(\overline{\Ic}^{(n)})_{n \in \bN}$, that are sequences of refined lower and upper bounds for the integral of interest, $\Ic$.
-We prove in Section \ref{sec:convergence_analysis} that both sequences converge to $\Ic$ as $n$ approaches infinity, and we provide a quantitative control of the error along iterations.
-In Section \ref{sec_IS}, we formulate the problem of variance estimation of a Monte-Carlo importance sampling approach and the specialization of our method to this case.
-Finally, in Section \ref{sec_logistic}, we illustrate the performance of our method, and compare it to the state-of-the-art, in the use-case context motivated in Sec.~\ref{sec_IS}.
+We prove in Section \ref{sec_convergence_analysis} that both sequences converge to $\Ic$ as $n$ approaches infinity, and we provide a quantitative control of the error along iterations.
+In Section \ref{sec_IS}, we formulate the problem of variance estimation for an importance sampling estimator and the specialization of our method to this case.
+In Section \ref{sec_logistic}, we illustrate the performance of our method, and compare it to the state-of-the-art, in the use-case context motivated in Sec.~\ref{sec_IS}.
+In Section \ref{sec_multidim}, we present the formulation and implementation of our approach for the multi-dimensional case, and further illustrate its performance on a 2D problem completing the scenario of Section~\ref{sec_logistic}.